 Why Google reviews are important

 These days, potential customers are more likely than ever to consult online reviews before making a purchase.
 In fact, studies show that 93% of customers read online reviews before buying a product or service.

-Online reviews provide customers with important information about the value of your products and services.
-But what many people don’t realize is that online reviews can also have a big impact on a business’s bottom line in other ways.
+Online reviews provide customers with important information about your products and services.
+But what many people don’t realize is that online reviews can also have a big impact on a business’s bottom line in other ways as well.
 Here’s how.

 Google reviews help your search ranking so you get found online